luizbgomide/EclipsePhase2e-ptbr/src/19/02-references.md

 # References

 Eclipse Phase took inspiration from many sources that deserve recognition and credit.
-Gamemasters may find these useful for ideas for adventures and campaigns.
+Some of the creators, however, have politics and ideological stances that do not align with ours.
+We include them because gamemasters may still find them useful for ideas for adventures and campaigns.

 ## Fiction